Mir Aimal Kansi: Trial

 During Kansi's trial, the defense introduced testimony from Dr. Richard Restak, a neurologist and neuropsychiatrist, that Kansi was missing tissue from his frontal lobes, a congenital defect that made it hard for him to judge the consequence of his actions.
 That testimony was reiterated by another psychiatrist for the defense, based upon independent examination.

 Kansi was tried in front of a jury at the Fairfax County Courthouse in Fairfax, Virginia over a period of ten days in November 1997; he had pleaded not guilty to all charges.
 The jury found him guilty and recommended the death penalty for the capital murder charge.

 On 4 February 1998, Kansi was sentenced to death for the capital murder of Darling, who was shot at the beginning of the attack and again after the other victims had been shot.
 His other sentences of life imprisonment for the first-degree murder of Bennett, a 60-year sentence for the three malicious woundings, and fines totaling $600,000 were rendered moot by his execution.

 Execution and burial

 Kansi was executed by lethal injection on 14 November 2002, at Greensville Correctional Center, near Jarratt, Virginia.
-Kansi's body was repatriated to Pakistan; his funeral was attended by the entire civil hierarchy of Balochistan, the local Pakistan Army Corps Commander and the Pakistani Ambassador to the United States, Ashraf Jahangir Qazi.
+Kansi's body was repatriated to Pakistan.
+His funeral was attended by the entire civil hierarchy of Balochistan, the local Pakistan Army Corps Commander and the Pakistani Ambassador to the United States, Ashraf Jahangir Qazi.
+Prayers in Pakistan's National Assembly were led by Hafiz Hussain Ahmed, a religious leader elected from Quetta, who intoned, "God, destroy those who handed him over to America.
+God, his murderers, whether in America or in Pakistan, may they meet their fate soon."
+(Ahmad was a member of the Jamiat Ulema-e-Islam (F).)